stardog-union/stardog-blog/content/posts/2017-stardog-memory-management.md

 ## Garbage collection behaviour

 Test was run on the following environment:  Heap size - 2G,  2,2 GHz Intel Core i7.

-We insert 20_000_000 elements to the Simple array and Java ArrayList Each collection's element is Solution object backed by long[]-java array of length 4.
+We insert 20_000_000 elements to the Simple array and Java ArrayList.

+Each collection's element is Solution object backed by long[]-java array of length 4.